QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 where \(T_{\text{freezing upper limit}} \) and \(T_{\text{freezing lower limit}} \) are the upper and lower temperature limit of the freezing process, \(T_{lat}\) the mid point between these upper and lower temperature limit and \(\Delta T_{lat}\) is the temperature difference between the upper and lower temperature limit. \(h_{lat}\) is the specific freezing (or fusion) enthalpy of the soil and \(c_{soil,\ unfr} \) and \(c_{soil,\ fr} \) are the specific heat capacity of the unfrozen and frozen soil.
 As \(c_{soil}(T)\) is used in the energy balances of every volume element, but also depends on the soil temperature, a solving algorithm is used to determine it's correct value as well as the correct temperature of each volume element in every time step.

-As a result, the heat capacity takes on significantly larger values during the phase change, so that the temperature deviation between the time steps becomes minimal.
-This effect is shown in the following figure, where a constant demand of energy is taken from a volume element of soil.
+As a result, the heat capacity significantly increases during the phase change, minimizing the temperature variation between time steps.
+This effect is illustrated in the following figure, where a constant energy demand is drawn from a soil volume element.

 ![Temperature of a volument element during freezing](fig/241028_collector_soil_freezing_temperature_constant_demand.svg)